Millions suffer from daily bloating and digestive discomfort.

 In the interim, many strategies exist to re-establish the gut microbiome so that it can handle these compounds comfortably.
 While many truly depend on an individualized approach, I’ve parsed them more directly in some of my more popular articles:

-Everyone is different as to which FODMAP foods they can introduce first – how quickly, and the many forks in the road one may need to take to tolerate more.
+Everyone is different as to which FODMAP foods they can introduce first, how quickly, and the many forks in the road one may need to take to tolerate more.

-FODMAPs also work in an additive effect – meaning that an individual food may not trigger symptoms – but if you eat a lot of it (like a whole canister of hummus) – or if you combine a lot of separate high-FODMAP foods – you may trigger a ‘breaking point” where you’ve overwhelmed your system’s capacity to breakdown the FODMAP-containing foods.
+FODMAPs also work in an additive effect – meaning that an individual food may not trigger symptoms – but if you eat a lot of it (like a whole canister of hummus) – or if you combine a lot of separate high-FODMAP foods – you may trigger a ‘breaking point” where you’ve overwhelmed your system’s capacity to break down the FODMAP-containing foods.

 The ultimate strategy can split hairs to the point where green lentils are okay, yet red lentils send you running to the bathroom.
 Or, a tablespoon of hummus with cucumber is fantastic, yet the 2nd tablespoon has you feeling like a blueberry blimp exemplified by Violet Beauregarde in Willy Wonka.